The Bullitt County History Museum

 Maiko Chambers won the regional and state competitions for the VFW’s Voice of Democracy contest.
 She had to research, write and tape a speech on “My role in upholding our constitution.”
 Maiko was no stranger to speech competitions.
 She joined the Bullitt Central speech and debate team as a freshman.

 Myrtle Jackson advertised for sale a seven-room house with electricity and city water in Shepherdsville; James S. Shepherd wanted to sell a five-room house along with ground for a garden, a cow, and chickens out on Raymond Road; and the Kate Greenwell property on Lee Street was for sale.
 It included a five-room house with electricity and a cistern, garden, and chicken lot.
-If interested, see Myrtle Barrall.
+Myrtle Barrall was who to contact if interested.

 E. P. Nichols out on Beech Grove Road was willing to trade a pair of mares and some farming tools for a good coon hound.

-Looking for a large apartment complete with hot and cold water and furnace heat?
-Apply at the Jones Gift and Variety Store or phone 133.
+If you were looking for a large apartment complete with hot and cold water and furnace heat, you could apply at the Jones Gift and Variety Store or phone 133.

 J. V. Larence posted no trespassing on his property outside the city limits on Highway 44.
 Wonder what became of all that land?